ommfinance/omm-documentation/docs/reference/icx-delegation-script.md

 ## Promote your incentives
 [Vote for ICON validators](/vote-validators) includes details about validator incentives that support Omm users.
 The app also indicates which validators offer incentives, so it's easier for voters to choose.

-If you offer incentives, reach out on Discord so we can add your details to the [Validator incentives page](/validator-incentives).
+If you offer incentives, [reach out on Discord](https://discord.com/invite/zZcQUGbpVk) or [file an issue on GitHub](https://github.com/ommfinance/omm-documentation/issues/new) so we can add your details to the app and [Validator incentives page](/validator-incentives).